theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 ![yunio-Services-Function-Download](/img/contents/yunio/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}

 {: .box-tip }
-**Tip:** It is recommended to test a yunIO service in a REST client first before integrating it with Power Automate.
-There are examples for [Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) and [Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman) in the knowledgebase.
+**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Power Automate, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).

 ### Other Prerequisites
-As soon as you integrate services from a local yunIO installation with a cloud hosted platform such as Power Automate you need some sort of gateway to tunnel the connection.
+When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is needed to tunnel the connection e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
-It is up to you to decide which gateway solution you want to use.<br>
-A comfortable way for the integration with Power Automate is with the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).<br>
-If you choose this option, install and configure the on-premises gateway before proceeding to the next steps.
+You decide which gateway solution you want to use.<br> If you choose the **Microsoft On-premises data gateway**, install and configure the gateway before proceeding to the next steps.

 ### Configuring a yunIO custom connector in Power Automate

 1. Open the section **Data > Custom Connectors** in Power Automate and click on **+ New custom connector**.
 2. Click on **Import an OpenAPI file** and give the connector a name of your choice.
-Select the previously downloaded service definition from your harddrive and click on **Continue**.
+Select the service definition from [Prerequisites in yunIO](#prerequisites-in-yunio) from your harddrive and click **Continue**.
-The other import methods can also be used in principle, but are not explained in this article.
-Importing a locally stored definition is the most common method.
-3. In the **General** screen general information for the custom connector is defined. <br>
+3. In the **General** tab you can define general information for the custom connector. <br>
 - With **Upload** you can upload a connector icon of your choice.
-Defining an alternative icon background colour or a service description is optional.
+Defining an alternative icon background color or a service description is optional.
-- If you had decided to use the on-prem data gateway, the checkbox at **Connect via on-premises gateway** can be activated.<br>
+- If you use an on-premises data gateway, activate the checkbox **Connect via on-premises gateway**.<br>
 - **Scheme**: With [TLS enabled](https://help.theobald-software.com/en/yunio/server-settings#transport-layer-security) in the yunIO server settings, the HTTPS scheme is pre-selected.
-In this example, TLS is disabled, so the HTTP scheme is set.<br>
+In this example TLS is disabled, so the HTTP scheme is set.<br>
-- Under **Host** the host address for yunIO service consumption with the respective port is preset.
-For local installations, as it is the case in this example, the host address is *localhost*.<br>
+- Under **Host** the host address for the yunIO service consumption with its respective port is preset.
+For local installations the host address is `localhost:[port]`.<br>
-- The **Base URL** box represents extensions of the REST service URL that is triggered with the custom connector.
-Nothing needs to be changed here. <br>
+- The **Base URL** represents extensions of the REST service URL that is triggered by the custom connector. <br>
 ![Power-Automate-Custom-Connector-Ceneral.png](/img/contents/yunio/power-automate-custom-connector-general.png){:class="img-responsive"}
-4. In the **Security** screen the authentication type for service consumption can be selected. <br>
+4. In the **Security** tab you can select the authentication type for service consumption. <br>
 - *No authentication* is pre-set.
-This means that there is no authentication required by users calling up the connector. <br>
+This means that there is no authentication required by users calling the connector. <br>
-- If *Request credentials from callers when running services* is enabled in the yunIO connection settings, *Basic authentication* can also be selected.
+- If [*Request credentials from callers when running services*](https://help.theobald-software.com/en/yunio/sap-connection#authentication) is enabled in the yunIO connection settings, you can also select *Basic authentication*.
-This means that the SAP user name and password of the (technical) user that is used for the SAP connection, must be stored in the Connection Settings defined in the **Test** screen.
+This means that the SAP user name and password used for the SAP connection, must be stored in the Connection Settings defined in the [**Test** tab](#testing-the-service).
-- In our example we choose *Basic authentication* and label the parameters as *SAP User* and *Password*
+- This example uses *Basic authentication* and labels the parameters *SAP User* and *Password*
 ![Power-Automate-Custom-Connector-Security.png](/img/contents/yunio/power-automate-custom-connector-security.png){:class="img-responsive"}
 ![Power-Automate-Custom-Connector-Security-Basic.png](/img/contents/yunio/power-automate-custom-connector-security-basic.png){:class="img-responsive"}
-5. The **Definition** screen gives an overview about the yunIO service definition.
-Nothing needs to be changed here.
-This also applies to the **Code (Preview)** screen.
+5. The **Definition** tab gives an overview about the yunIO service definition.
+No changes necessary.
+This also applies to the **Code (Preview)** tab.

+{: .box-note }
-Before the service can be tested in the **Test** screen, the custom connector must be published with **Create connector**.
+**Note:** Before the service can be tested in the **Test** tab, the custom connector must be published with **Create connector**.

 ### Testing the Service

-In the **Test** screen the custom connector can be tested. <br>
+In the **Test** tab the custom connector can be tested. <br>
-- Create a connection first with **+ New connection**.
+- Create a connection with **+ New connection**.
-- Enter the credentials of the SAP user you have defined for the connection to the SAP source system in the yunIO connection settings.
-Furthermore select the gateway instance for the *Microsoft on-prem data gateway* if you selected this option in the *General* screen.
+- Enter the credentials of the SAP user you have defined in the yunIO connection settings.
+If you selected to connect via an on-premises gateway in the *General* tab, select your gateway instance.
 - Confirm the settings with **Create connection**.

 ![Power-Automate-Custom-Connector-Test-Connection.png](/img/contents/yunio/power-automate-custom-connector-test-connection.png){:class="img-responsive"}

-To test the service and see data flowing from SAP,
+To test run the service
 - **(1)** enter valid import values for the parameters you defined as *Supplied by caller* in the yunIO service settings.
-- Then **(2)** click on **Test operation**.
+- **(2)** click **Test operation**.
-- In the **(3)** Request Body box the SAP response can be viewed.
+- **(3)** the SAP response is displayed in the Request Body.

 ![Power-Automate-Custom-Connector-Test-Operation.png](/img/contents/yunio/power-automate-custom-connector-test-operation.png){:class="img-responsive"}

 {: .box-tip }
-**Tip:** For services calling Function Modules or BAPIs that use table or structured input information it can help to switch *Raw Body* off to get a better structured input screen.
+**Tip:** For services calling Function Modules or BAPIs that use tables or structured input information, switch **Raw Body** off to get a better structured input screen.

 ### Using the Service in a Power Automate Flow
-After the connector was successfully tested it can be used in a Flow.
-Add a new action to the Flow and search for the custom connector name. <br>
+After a connector is successfully tested, it can be used in a Flow.
+- Add a new action to the Flow and search for the name of the custom connector. <br>
-After adding the connector to the Flow, the input fields can be parameterised.

 ![Power-Automate-Custom-Connector-Flow-Action.png](/img/contents/yunio/power-automate-custom-connector-flow-action.png){:class="img-responsive"}
+- Once the connector is added, the input fields can be parameterized. <br>
 ![Power-Automate-Custom-Connector-Flow.png](/img/contents/yunio/power-automate-custom-connector-flow.png){:class="img-responsive"}

 ******